Small group Blue Mountains tour from Sydney with FJ Tours

 On a crisp June morning I set off with FJ Tours for a day of discovery in the mountains.
 Our amiable driver Jason (a mechanic turned tour guide) chats away en route, providing nuggets of interesting information about each of the areas we pass through.

 The first stop on this small group Blue Mountains tour from Sydney is Featherdale Wildlife Park at Doonside.
 The park has been completely modernised since I last visited.
 Visitors can get up close to a comprehensive range of iconic Australian animals.
-There are koalas to cuddle, wallabies and kangaroos to feed, and beautiful birds to admire.
+There are wallabies and kangaroos to hand-feed, and beautiful birds to admire.
 It’s also a chance for visitors to learn about Australia’s endangered species.

 We continue on through the outer suburbs of western Sydney and across the Nepean River, which forms a natural divide between Sydney and the Blue Mountains.
 Our first stop in the mountains is the pretty township of Leura, which is dotted with quaint cafes and gift shops.
 There’s plenty of time for a sunny stroll.

-The next stop on our itinerary is Echo Point in Katoomba for the fabulous view of the Three Sisters rock formations.
-From there, we make our way around the cliff top to Scenic World – home to the world-famous skyway, cableway and Scenic Railway.
-With two hours to explore, I opt to take the cableway down into the Jamison Valley, walk through the rainforest and return on the Scenic Railway.
+The next stop on our itinerary is Echo Point in Katoomba for the fabulous view of the Three Sisters rock formation.
+From there, we make our way around the cliff top to Scenic World — home to the world-famous Scenic Railway, Skyway and Cableway.
+A ride on each of the three attractions is included in the cost of our tour.
+With two hours to explore, I opt to take the Scenic Cableway down into the Jamison Valley, walk through the rainforest, and return on the Scenic Railway.

 With everyone back on the bus, we head down the mountains towards Olympic Park (the site of the 2000 Sydney Olympics) to board a river cruise back to the city.
 The sun has already set as our boat makes its way along the Parramatta River, and we get a wonderful view of the city lights.
 It’s a great way to end this very enjoyable small group Blue Mountains tour from Sydney.